iRenad12/Face_detect/README.md

 ---

 ### ✅ Use Cases
-- Basic facial detection for learning computer vision.
+- Educational purposes to learn computer vision basics
+- Foundation for face recognition or attendance systems
-- Can be extended to emotion detection, face recognition, attendance systems, etc.
+- Can be expanded into emotion detection, object tracking, and more

 ---

 ### 📌 Notes
-- Ensure the lighting is good for better face detection accuracy.
+- Good lighting improves detection accuracy.
-- Haar cascades work well for frontal faces but may miss side or occluded faces.
+- Haar cascades are optimized for frontal face detection only.